lukemalcolm/streamdeck-notch/README.md

 * Javascript, CSS & HTML for the app GUI
 * C++ for functions of the plugin.

+# Download Plugin Releases

+Pre-compiled releases for Windows are at [https://github.com/lukemalcolm/streamdeck-notch/releases](https://github.com/lukemalcolm/streamdeck-notch/releases)

+To use:
+1. Download the release file.
+2. Browse to it in File Explorer
+3. Double click on it to install

 # Plugin Features

 Buttons: